andersonopt/website/content/solutions/prospect.md

       Grid infrastructure \n* Parcels \n* GIS layers (including topo, wetlands, flood, tree cover, bedrock, etc.)\n\nHave other internal data or layers that you want to use for siting?
-We can easily integrate your data or other map layers so that you can see everything in one platform."
+We can easily integrate your data or other map layers so that you have everything you need in one place."
   - thumbnail: "/images/GIS_Updated_Legend.png"
     description: |-
       ### Automate time-consuming environmental GIS analysis to quickly calculate buildability